 Hominy, sometimes called nixtamal, is a type of corn.
 Once the outer skin is taken off, it’s soaked in an alkali solution and dried.
 According to the Whole Grains Council, as long as bran loss is minimized during this process it’s considered a whole grain.
-I’ve made the recipe I’m sharing with you today with both canned hominy, and dry hominy cooked from scratch, with great results.
+I’ve made the recipe I’m sharing with you today a couple of ways: with canned hominy and dry hominy cooked from scratch.
+I got great results both times.
 It can be tough to find dry hominy unless you have a Mexican grocery nearby, but I ordered mine online from Rancho Gordo.

 My version simmers the hominy in a spicy tomato sauce then adds chiles and toasted pumpkin seeds to round out the flavor.
 This Creamy Posole Casserole could be a main or side dish.
 We had ours with beans and cheese quesadillas, but I think it would be nice alongside a salad as well.